What are turnover leases and are they right for you?

 It is important that both landlords and tenants take into consideration all factors relating to turnover leases before entering into a contract.
 Commercial property landlords may question if turnover leases provide them with the security they seek, and if the potential benefits outweigh the risks.
 For tenants, the shared pain and gain outlook may be what they are looking for.

-At Price Bailey LLP, we often provide landlords with support relating to Factual Finding reports.
-If you would like further support regarding this or another matter relating to turnover leases, then please contact Darren Amott, Corporate Partner at Price Bailey LLP.
+Our Audit and Assurance team at Price Bailey provide specialist support to landlords/retailers relating to Turnover Certificates/Factual Finding reports.
+If you would like further support regarding this or another matter relating to turnover leases, then please contact our team using the form below…

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.